Type your search terms and pause for instant results.

 The Turks and Caicos consists of many small low-lying islands, and every larger island in the archipelago has at least one natural salt water pond or lagoon.
 These ponds often have some connection to the ocean.
 In some cases this is by natural inlets or channels, others are replenished by abnormally high tides or subterranean cave systems.
-As the trapped ocean water in these ponds evaporate in the typically hot Turks and Caicos climate, salt crystals often naturally collect in places.
+As the trapped ocean water in these ponds evaporate in the typically hot Turks and Caicos climate, salt crystals naturally collect in places.

 Salt exports from the Turks and Caicos began before recorded history.
-It’s known that the indigenous Taino natives would gather some of this naturally occurring salt and trade it with the inhabitants of Hispaniola for honey and fruit and evidence also suggests that they may have also export salted bonefish!
+It’s known that the indigenous Taino natives would gather some of this naturally occurring salt and trade it with the inhabitants of Hispaniola for honey and fruit and evidence also suggests that they may have also exported salted bonefish!
 Later on, early European explorers would also stop by to collect salt.

 Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay and South Caicos, along with the infrastructure needed to support the industry and populations.

 By this time, Grand Turk, South Caicos and Salt Cay each had more or less every available pond developed, and expansion to West Caicos and possibly a pond on the

 What ultimately doomed the salt industry in the country was the small scale of production.
 The islands in the Turks and Caicos are small, with a limited number of ponds that could be developed.
 Necessary infrastructure such as deep water docks simply cost too much to build and maintain compared to the expected returns.
 Other sites such as Lake Windsor on the nearby Bahamian island of Great Inagua, proved to be far more financially viable for salt production due to its much greater size.
 Morton Salt currently produces over a million tons of sea salt per year at this location.

 The natural ocean water ponds on the islands would be split up into different stages of ponds.
-The largest was typically the pond with the closest connection to the ocean water inlet and had the highest water content.
+The largest was typically the pond with the closest connection to the ocean water inlet, and consequently had the highest water content.
 Sluice gates separated the ponds and could be opened or closed to allow brine movement between ponds.

 As the water evaporated and the salinity increased, the brine would be moved by a windmill or human-powered pump to progressively smaller and higher salt content ponds until it crystallized.
 This system allowed for smaller final stages of ponds that were easier to keep free of unwanted water seepage, a consistent supply of salt, and also provided a bit of protection against major loss caused by wall failure.

 The salt crystals would be raked by hand into small piles, shoveled into baskets, wheelbarrows or donkey carts, and moved to a central location.
 Here it would sit until a ship arrived.
-The salt would then be shoveled into bags to make up forty pound (18kg) sacks.
+The salt would then be shoveled into bags to make up forty-pound (18kg) sacks.
 Due to the total lack of deep-water ports in the country, the sacks would be ferried by small boats (called lighters) out to the waiting ship, where the salt would be deposited into the hold.

 The work of gathering salt was a nasty and difficult job.
-Constant contact with the brine caused skin problems and the intense sun reflected by the brilliant white salt crystals would bring on premature vision problems and blindness.
+Constant contact with the brine caused skin problems and the intense sun reflected by the brilliant white salt crystals would bring on premature vision issues and blindness.

 Turks and Caicos salt was considered to be of the highest quality.
 During the American Revolutionary War, George Washington personally requested salt from the Turks Islands.

 Much still remains of the salt industry on Grand Turk, South Caicos and Salt Cay.
-The majority of these ruins are the low simple walls that divide up the salinas, but complex gate and sluice arrangements can also be seen.
+The majority of these ruins are the low simple walls that divide up the salinas, yet complex gate and sluice arrangements can also be seen.
 Some notable features still standing are the